Geeta Citygirl

 Geeta Citygirl (born October 6, 1971) is an actress, dancer, director, producer and the founder and artistic director of SALAAM, the first South Asian American theatre, arts and film company in the USA.
 Based in New York City, the theatre company was started in the year 2000.
 SALAAM Theatre and Geeta Citygirl received the SAMA Award for Excellence in Theater in June 2005.
-She currently serves as the Artistic Director of SALAAM Theatre and is active on advisory boards as well as board member for several arts organizations.